the-virtual-brain/tvb-root/scientific_library/tvb/rateML/rateML_python/README.md

 ```

 # Running
-Place model file in directory and execute regTVB_templating('modelname', '/path/to/modelfolder') function.
-Resulting model will be in model directory
+Place an XML model file in folder and execute the regTVB_templating('modelname', '/path/to/your/XMLmodels') function.
-and recognized by TVB.

-# TODO
-Add CUDA model generation.
+The resulting models will be placed in the tvb model folder and registerd to TVB such that it can be run the usual way.